Southover House Wedding of Paula & Richard

-Last Saturday I had the pleasure of covering a wedding at a new-to-me venue (that doesn’t happen often these days!) – I started the day at the beautiful Southover House near Tolpuddle.
-The house had been entirely taken over for the wedding, and when I arrived it was already with lots of rooms taken up by family & close friends, some seriously cute little bridesmaids having fun running around with balloons and the usual Wedding Day fun in the Bridal Suite itself.
+Last Saturday I had the pleasure of covering a Southover House Wedding; a new-to-me venue (and that doesn’t happen often these days!).
+I started the day at the beautiful Southover House near Tolpuddle.
+The house had been entirely taken over for the wedding, and when I arrived it was already mad busy with lots of rooms taken by family & close friends, some seriously cute little bridesmaids having fun running around with balloons and the usual Wedding Day chaos in the Bridal Suite itself.

 When I got to her, Paula was in Hair and Make Up stage, so after spending some time with the ladies I nipped down to the marquee (which is attached to house) to capture some of the details in the peace a wedding breakfast room always enjoys in the early parts of a wedding day.
 I have to be honest, I love the air of anticipation that lays over a dressed-and-waiting wedding room!